Travelling to Siquijor and wondering where to stay in Siquijor Island?

 White Villas Resort

-A buffet breakfast is served at the restaurant right by the beach and you can enjoy a sundowner at the Sunset Beach Bar.
+A buffet breakfast is served at the restaurant right by the beach and you can enjoy a drink at the Sunset Beach Bar.
 Guests have the use of a small pool, which comes in handy as the ocean in front of the hotel isn’t ideal for swimming.
 Yet, you can make complimentary use of kayaks and paddle out to the nearby reef for great snorkelling and a swim.

 Click here for the latest prices.